 You don’t have to wait until spring to plan your vegetable garden!
 Despite the dreary weather, now is a great time to start preparing your vegetable seeds in the comfort of your home.
 You probably have a few questions: When is the right time to plant my seeds indoors?
-How do I do it, and what do I need?
-Don’t worry – we have the answers to all your questions!
+What gardening materials do I need to use?
+How do I grow healthy seedlings?
+Don’t worry — we have the answers to all your questions regarding indoor sowing!

 When is the right time to plant my seeds indoors?

-March is generally the perfect month to start planting seeds indoors.
-Nonetheless, the exact dates vary from one plant to the next.
+March is generally the perfect month to start planting vegetable seeds indoors.
+Nonetheless, the exact dates vary from seedling to seedling.
 Simply check the back of each seed package for details or refer to the vegetable planting schedule recommended by the Montréal Botanical Garden.

 - Choose the right soil: Select a light soil that is specially formulated for seedlings and shoots.
-AgroMix® for seedlings and shoots is approved for organic growing, making it the perfect choice!
-This peat-based soil mix is enriched with coconut fibre, which helps to keep it moist – an essential condition for ensuring fast and healthy germination.
+AgroMix® for seedlings and shoots is approved for organic culture, making it the perfect choice!
+This peat-based soil mix is enriched with coconut fibre, which helps to keep it moist—an essential condition for ensuring fast and healthy seed germination.
 Furthermore, the natural fertilizer in the soil mix will provide adequate additional nutritional elements to support plant growth after transplanting.

 - Moisten the soil: Use a large plastic container to moisten the quantity of soil you will need to fill your small plant pots.
 Add more water using a watering can and stir the soil until it is thoroughly moistened.